 Are Lithium Batteries Worth the Upgrade?

 Our money is on yes!
 While getting an inexpensive marine battery might save money in the short term, over the years the cost of constant repairs and replacing will add up.
 Over the long term, upgrading to a lithium marine battery will save boat owners money and hassle.
-If your boat already has a different type of marine battery such as lead-acid, not to worry.
+If your boat already has a different type of marine battery such as lead-acid, don’t worry.
 You can make the switch without damaging anything.
 There’s no time like the present to upgrade your marine battery to lithium.

 Final Thoughts